 Their knowledge in software engineering, databases, and security differed significantly.
 To minimize noise that would have occurred with unbalanced groups, a survey was conducted before the study to collect information from each of the subjects concerning their background in software engineering, security and access control, as well as their class level (e.g. Senior, Master, PhD student).
 The course instructors blinded any identifying information (e.g. students' names) from the individual conducting the empirical study to ensure that the students were assigned to groups in an unbiased manner.
 All 48 students were then assigned to the two groups in a balanced fashion.
 Students were first grouped according to their expertise and class level.
 Allocation was random within a group with similar expertise and the same class level.
-For example, when an undergraduate student with limited security knowledge was assigned to one group, another undergraduate student with similar level of security knowledge was assigned to the other group.
+For example, when an undergraduate student with limited security knowledge was assigned to the other group.